Shankar Dayal Sharma: Bibliography

 Sharma was the author of several books in English and Hindi.
-These include The Congress Approach to International Affairs, Studies in Indo-Soviet cooperation, Rule of Law and Role of Police, Jawaharlal Nehru: The Maker of Modern Commonwealth, Eminent Indians, Chetna ke Shrot and Hindi Bhasha aur Sanskriti.
-He was also editor of the Lucknow Law Journal, Socialist India, Jyoti and the Ilm-o-Noor.
+These include The Congress Approach to International Affairs, Studies in Indo-Soviet cooperation, Rule of Law and Role of Police, Jawaharlal Nehru: The Maker of Modern Commonwealth, Eminent Indians, Chetna Ke Strot and Hindi Bhasha Aur Sanskriti.
+He was also editor of the Lucknow Law Journal, Socialist India, Jyoti and the Ilm-o-Nur.

 Commemoration

 Dr. Shankar Dayal Sharma, a 1999 short documentary feature by A. K. Goorha covers his life and presidency.
 It was produced by the Government of India's Films Division.
-In 2000 a commemorative postage stamp was issued in his honour by India Post.
+In 2000, a commemorative postage stamp was issued in his honour by India Post.
 In Bhopal, the Dr. Shankar Dayal Sharma Ayurvedic College & Hospital and the Dr. Shankar Dayal Sharma College are named after him.
 Dr. Shankar Dayal Sharma Institute of Democracy under the University of Lucknow was inaugurated in 2009.

 The Shankar Dayal Sharma Gold Medal, awarded annually at several universities in India, was instituted in 1994 from endowments made by Sharma.